Sourdough Cornbread

 - 1 cup all purpose flour

-- 1 cup cornmeal medium-ground
+- 1 cup cornmeal, medium-ground

-- ¾ cup whole milk
+- ¾ cup whole milk, room temperature

-- ½ cup sourdough discard
+- ½ cup sourdough discard, room temperature

 - ½ cup granulated sugar